-This is a great example of things we geeks probably take for granted, that’s not always obvious to the rest of the world.
+This is a great example of things we geeks take for granted that aren’t always obvious to the rest of the world.

-I mean, really, a process that regularly takes up 99% of your CPU’s time must be a bad thing, right?
+I mean, really, a process regularly taking up 99% of your CPU’s resources must be a bad thing, right?

 Nope, not at all.
-Just the opposite, in this case.
+Just the opposite, in fact.

-Firing up Windows Task Manager, and then clicking on the “CPU” column to sort by CPU Usage, (click again to reverse the sort order if all you see are zeros in that column) you’ll often see something like this:
+Right-click on the clock in the taskbar, and click on Task Manager.
+Click on More details, if present, and then on the Details tab.
+Now click on the CPU column heading to sort by CPU Usage (click again to reverse the sort order if all you see are zeros in that column).
+Generally, you’ll see something like this:

-You can see that something called “System Idle Process” is taking up a full 92% of my CPU’s resources.
+Something called “System Idle Process” is taking up a full 95% of my CPU’s resources.

-The fact is that most computers can never really do nothing.
-When the computer is on, the CPU’s running and it must do something – even if that “something” is waiting for something real to do.
+Most computers never really do nothing.
+When the computer is powered on, the CPU is running, and it must do something even if “something” is waiting for something real to do.

-Think of it as your computer just twiddling its virtual thumbs, waiting for something more important to do.
-The computer’s doing something (virtual thumb twiddling), but we wouldn’t call that doing anything useful.
+Think of it as your computer twiddling its virtual thumbs, waiting for something more important to do.
+The computer is doing something — virtual thumb twiddling — but we wouldn’t call it doing anything useful.

 That’s called being idle.

-It effectively runs at the lowest possible priority so that if anything, anything at all, comes along for the CPU to work on, it can.
+It has the lowest possible priority and uses as few resources as possible so that if anything at all comes along for the CPU to work on, it can.
 When there’s nothing left to do, back to idle it goes.

-So having the System Idle Process using 90% of your CPU is a good thing … it means that that 90% is readily availble should there be any real work to do.
+Having the System Idle Process use 95% of your CPU is a good thing.
+It means that 95% is readily available should there be any real work to do.